 Potential Effects of Exercise on Valvular Abnormalities

-There is very limited data on the effects of intensive exercise on valvular heart disease, however, the accompanying adrenergic surges and increased haemodynamic load on the heart has several potential consequences in affected individuals (Figure 1).
+Although there is very limited data on the effects of intensive exercise on valvular heart disease, it is possible that the accompanying adrenergic surges and increased haemodynamic load on the heart may have several potential consequences in affected individuals (Figure 1).
 The mechanical effects of a vigorous stroke volume and repetitive increases in chronotropic response could cause functional deterioration of valve function.
 Experience from the general population with progressive valvular disease suggests that the ensuing valvular regurgitation or stenosis is associated with compensatory ventricular enlargement, hypertrophy and dysfunction.
 The main clinical consequences include reduced functional capacity, syncope, myocardial ischaemia, a predilection to atrial and/or ventricular arrhythmias and sudden death.
 Individuals with advanced left sided valvular lesions will have elevated left atrial pressure and may eventually develop pulmonary hypertension.
-Patients with bicuspid aortic valve may have accompanying aortopathy.
-The stress on the aortic wall from increased stroke volume and systemic vascular resistance during high intensity exercise may theoretically accelerate the risk of dilatation or dissection of the aortic root or ascending aorta.
+Given that patients with bicuspid aortic valve may have accompanying aortopathy, the stress on the aortic wall from increased stroke volume and raised aortic pressure during high intensity exercise may theoretically accelerate the risk of dilatation or dissection of the aortic root or ascending aorta.

 Valve Diseases Considered Safe for Intensive Exercise